netcore-jsa/unimus-backup-exporter/README.md

 By default device folders are named by the device's IP address.
 To name them by the device description instead - typically the hostname, which is friendlier in DNS-managed environments - set `device_name_field="description"` in the env file.
 Devices without a description fall back to their address.

+For large installations, `page_size` (default 50) controls how many records the script requests per API call.
+It bounds the JSON returned per request; leaving it unset keeps the default.

 In addition to these basic requirements, using git requires some of these additional settings:

 ``` text